 - What student leadership positions are available?

 - Can I sign out roller skis for the summer?

 Mike Miller began coaching Nordic skiing in 1993.
 He previously coached cross country running for 23 seasons and track for 13.
 He still skis competitively, though to look at him you wouldn’t guess it.
 He also enjoys long distance bike touring, canoe racing, and, especially, time with his family.
 Mr Miller is a proud alum of St John’s University.

 Loren Haas Started coaching in 2007 for the SLP/St Anthony skiers.
 He is a fixit guy who can do magic to nearly anything that needs repair.
 He has skied a number of Birkies and several Vasaloppets.
 He has enjoyed 22 years of back country skiing and winter camping.
 Loren is a loyal engineering grad from UW Stout.

 Sarah Bovee started coaching with the SLP/SA ski team in 2017.
 She is also one of the SLP cross country and track coaches.
-She just started her ski career last season, and is very excited for the upcoming season!
+She recently started her ski career, and is very excited for the upcoming season!
 When not running or skiing, Sarah enjoys traveling and hiking; she is probably already planning her next adventure!
 Sarah is a graduate of Gustavus Adolphus College, and is currently pursuing another degree from UW-River Falls.